WHAT IS MUAY THAI SANGHA?

 MUAY THAI SANGHA TRAINING

-The morning training has a free flowing effect on the mind and is indicated to improve our receptive senses in many different ways and, to develop sensitivity under different amounts of pressure.
-The morning practice consists of connecting with the life force, how to extend our consciousness to our opponent’s energy field and how to stick and flow with any attack through balance and proper body mechanics.
-The training is mainly grappling based with different take downs and quick submissions.
+The Muay Sangha Internal Arts morning training (mainly Earth and Water elements) has a free flowing effect on the mind with the purpose of improving our receptive senses under different amounts of pressure.
+The morning practice consists of connecting with the life force, how to extend our consciousness to our opponent’s energy field, and how to stick and flow with any attack through balance and proper body mechanics.
+The training is mainly based in Chikung and grappling with different take downs and quick submissions.

-Kru believes in awareness and inner balance and that is why the morning training is designed for...., to keep our mind empty and alert while we practice.
-He says that, how we train is what we become.
-When there is no aggression in our training our mind feels relaxed, present and aware, ready to flow with whatever comes.
-This training can be easily extended to our daily life by adopting this concept of adaptation into whatever situation we are in.
+How we train is what we become.
+When there is no aggression in our training our mind feels relaxed, present, aware, and ready to flow with whatever comes.
+This training can easily be extended to our daily life by adopting this concept of adaptation into whatever situation we are in.
 After all, events occur all the time, and it is the way in which we act upon them that will make a difference in our lives.

-Sparring sessions in the evenings are also emphasized if we wish to reach a good understanding of the distance and develop correct timing.
+Sparring sessions and pad work in the late evenings are also emphasized for advance students to reach a good understanding of the distance and develop correct timing.

 In our school we agree that combining the two completely opposite methods of training (sensitivity and awareness in the morning and strength and power in the evening) can bring a more complete result in our practice.